-Breaking into a competitive industry is never easy but with enthusiasm, knowledge of the UK publishing industry (thanks to some research) and the right combination of skills and experience, you could be the next big thing.
+Breaking into a competitive industry is never easy, but with enthusiasm, knowledge of the UK publishing industry (thanks to some research) and the right combination of skills and experience, you could land your ideal role in publishing.

 'Graduates should consider a career in the industry if they are passionate about reading and interested in what makes people read the books they do,' explains Carolyn Mays, managing director of Hodder & Stoughton.

-Opportunities exist in: editorial, design, production, marketing and sales departments and more recently, with the introduction of ebooks, the growing digital market.
+Opportunities exist in editorial, design, production, marketing and sales departments and, with the popularity of eBooks, the growing digital market.

 We asked the experts at two top publishing houses what you should expect from a career in publishing and how you can stand out from fellow candidates in this fast-paced industry.

 An undergraduate degree is the prerequisite for most publishing jobs, as is a good level of computer literacy.

 However, it's a false assumption that English is the ideal degree subject for entry into the profession.
 For most publishing roles, degree subject is irrelevant, unless you'd like to work in subject-specific publishing, such as science, medical, history or art.
 In these cases, a degree in one of these subjects could improve your chances.

 Postgraduate courses in publishing are becoming more popular, and while they won't guarantee you a job or a higher salary, they can help you to stand out in a crowd.

 If your first degree is in a completely unrelated area, an MA in publishing can also provide you with industry-specific knowledge and skills, and a network of contacts.

 Universities that offer Masters courses in publishing include: